 However, deportation is not always final—with the right legal strategy, you may be able to appeal, challenge, or delay your removal.

-At Kingwell Immigration Law, we specialize in deportation defense, Federal Court appeals, and stays of removal.
+At Kingwell Immigration Law, we specialize in deportation defence, Federal Court appeals, and stays of removal.
 Our experienced legal team has successfully helped clients remain in Canada, challenge removal orders, and handle complex immigration laws.

 Time is critical in deportation cases, so don’t wait to discuss your options and fight for your future.